0Newen/0Newen/README.md

 ![GIF Image](https://3.bp.blogspot.com/-dB6ndKqIAuI/XdWeOASO5AI/AAAAAAAANZA/MSbT9mh6bukxkI-tqnu_GARIZZV5WNVhQCLcBGAsYHQ/s1600/image1.gif)

-### Hola, Soy Esteban :rocket: :coffee: 👋
+### Hi, I'm Esteban :rocket: :coffee: 👋
-> Ingeniero Electrónico, Desarrollador Android & Diseñador de Hardware.
+> Electronic Engineer, Android Developer & Hardware Designer.

-Hola, soy un Ingeniero Electrónico apasionado por la tecnología y el desarrollo de software y hardware.
-Mi objetivo se centra en desarrollar habilidades en el diseño e integración de componentes hardware especifico y software a la medida, principalmente en dispositivos móviles.
-Actualmente estoy empezando en el campo del desarrollo en la plataforma Android, Aunque en este momento soy Junior mejoro mis habilidades cada día y espero pronto Manejar lenguajes como Swift, Flutter, y otras más del ambiente web como:  Angular & Vue Js.
+Hello, I am an Electronic Engineer passionate about technology and software and hardware development.
+My objective is focused on developing skills in the design and integration of specific hardware components and custom software, mainly in mobile devices.
+Currently I am starting in the field of development on the Android platform, although at the moment I am Junior I improve my skills every day and I hope soon to handle languages such as Kotlin, Flutter, Swift and others for web development, Angular & Vue Js.

-### Encuentrame en la Web :coffee:
+### Find me on the web :coffee:

-- 🔭 Compartiendo una fotografia en [Instagram](https://www.instagram.com/vega_florido/)
+- 🔭 Sharing a photo on [Instagram](https://www.instagram.com/vega_florido/)
-- 🌱 En los muros de [Facebook](https://www.facebook.com/efloridovega/)
+- 🌱 On the wall of [Facebook](https://www.facebook.com/efloridovega/)
-- 👯 En las redes de [LinkedIn](https://www.linkedin.com/in/esteban-florido-vega-4ab05814a/)
+- 👯 In the networks of [LinkedIn](https://www.linkedin.com/in/esteban-florido-vega-4ab05814a/)